 Forming an offshore company provides many advantages no matter what you are looking for, whether its asset protection, privacy, or tax reduction.
 Creating an offshore structure allows you to move your business from a high-tax high regulation jurisdiction to a country where you are able to take advantage of local corporate laws and liberal company regulations.

-One of the most compelling reasons to use an offshore corporate entity is that when you use an offshore corporate structure it separates you from your business or assets and liabilities.
+One of the most compelling reasons to use an offshore entity is that when you use an offshore corporate structure it separates you from your business as well as assets and liabilities.
 As an entity, it takes on a separate legal identity separate from those who own it.